 The typical physical layer technology for underwater wireless sensor networks is acoustic communication.
-Acoustic waves travel in a way that depends on the properties of the medium (i.e., the sea water).
-Unique features of underwater sensor networks resulting from the use of acoustic communications include low data rates, high error rates, and large propagation delays, making them related to delaytolerant networks [2].
-In studying routing and link scheduling problems in such networks, models of static flows, i.e., with zero linktransit times and fixed capacity, which are usually employed for terrestrial wireless networks, become inadequate.
-Thus, we need to employ new models and algorithms, e.g., dynamic network flow models [11], since link-transit times in the underwater scenario are considerably large and can not be ignored as is usually done in terrestrial radio communications.
+Acoustic waves travel in a way that depends on the properties of the medium (i.e., the water).
+Unique features of underwater sensor networks resulting from the use of acoustic communications include low data rates, high error rates, and large propagation delays, making them related to delay-tolerant networks [2].
+In studying routing and link scheduling problems in such networks, models of static flows, i.e., with zero link-transit times and fixed capacity, which are usually employed for terrestrial wireless networks, become inadequate.
+Thus, we need to employ new models and algorithms, e.g., dynamic network flow models [11], since link-transit times in the underwater scenario are large and can not be ignored as is usually done in terrestrial radio communications.
 In this paper, we consider a scenario where a sink node is in charge of collecting all the information coming from the sensors [13, 21].
-We propose an optimization model which jointly addresses both routing and link-scheduling.
-We also assume that additional nodes can be placed in order to relay the flows from the traffic-generating sensors to the sink, which adds another degree of freedom in order to improve the efficiency of the solution.
+We propose an optimization model which jointly addresses both routing and linkscheduling.
+We also assume that additional nodes can be placed in order to relay the flows from the trafficgenerating sensors to the sink, which adds another de-